Delta SkyMiles Gold review

 20% discount on inflight purchases

-If you use your card on certain inflight purchases, you’ll receive a credit of 20% off the purchase price on your Amex statement within six to eight weeks after the transaction is posted to your account.
+If you use your card on certain inflight purchases on Delta flights, you’ll receive a credit of 20% off the purchase price on your Amex statement within six to eight weeks after the transaction is posted to your account.
 Not all inflight purchases will qualify for this discount, but eligible items typically include food, beverages and audio headsets.
 The purchase must be made entirely with the card to receive this benefit.

-If you want more time to settle into your seat, Delta SkyMiles Gold cardholders receive complimentary priority boarding for the cardmember and up to eight additional people flying on the same itinerary.
+If you want more time to settle into your seat, Delta SkyMiles Gold cardholders receive complimentary priority boarding for the cardmember and up to eight additional people flying on the same itinerary (on Delta flights).
 Just make sure to include your Delta frequent flyer number on your reservation.

 Discount on Delta SkyClub access